Consumer Economic Pulse

 When you participate in our research, we may ask you for your personal opinions, as well as demographic information, such as your age and household composition.
 You may refuse to answer certain questions or discontinue participation in a study at any time.
 If you join our online community, you may rescind your membership at any time by following the opt-out instructions that we include in every e-mail that we send.

-We do not accept children who are under 18 years of age for membership on the Angus Reid Forum.
+We do not accept children who are under 18 years of age for membership in the Angus Reid Group community.
 In some specific surveys we may ask if parents are willing to consent for their children to participate in an online survey.
 Parents are able to view the survey to determine if they are willing to consent to such participation.
 We will never knowingly collect information from any individual under the age of 18 years without the express, written permission from the parents or legal guardian of said child.
-The Angus Reid Forum adheres to all Canadian and U.S. laws regarding Internet use by minors.
+The Angus Reid Group adheres to all Canadian and U.S. laws regarding Internet use by minors.

 CONFIDENTIALITY OF SURVEY RESPONSES AND CONTACT INFORMATION